Visiting a friend of mine in the countryside put my cybersecurity skills to a test.

 After testing all the features and assessing their privacy policies, NordVPN emerges as a clear winner to me.

 They are offering strong encryption and Kill Switch functionality that protects your IP address in case your connection to the VPN server drops.

 Surfshark and CyberGhost also have Kill Switch and they too are using 256-bit encryption but NordVPN’s double encryption feature beats them.

 NordVPN offers DoubleVPN servers whose operation results in the second server not knowing anything about your IP address while encrypting your data one more time.

-Furthermore, NordVPN is located in Panama, which is outside the reach of state legislations demanding for VPNs to keep logs on their customers.
+Furthermore, NordVPN is located in Panama, which is outside the reach of state legislation demanding for VPNs to keep logs on their customers.

 Surfshark can be a bit slow at times, which is nor a problem for online banking but still.
 A company that was allegedly involved in the collection of personal data and distribution of malware in the past owns CyberGhost, for their part.